nicolaigj/booster2024/presentation.md

 ### Lyll and Nicode
 ![Lyll width:300px height:auto](./assets/lyll.svg)
 <!---
-- I'm Nicolai, married, two children and a cat
-- CTO in Lyll, which is a digital marketing startup
-- Consultant at Nicode, which is my own company
+.
+Welcome to my talk about what 1 experienced when I gradually, but suddenly became a leader.
 - This talk is about my path into leadership roles
 - I don't have any formal leadership training
 - Lessons I have learned and mistakes I've made
 - What I have discovered to be important in leadership
+- I'm Nicolai, married, two children and a cat
+- Developer based in Bergen
+- CTO in Lyll, which is a digital marketing startup
+- Consultant at Nicode, which is my own company
 --->

 ---